jimmycard/Hotel_Revenue_Analysis/README.md

 # Hotel_Revenue_Analysis
-Provide Insights to the revenue team
+Provide Insights to the revenue team on hospitality demands